Remembering the indispensable man

 In anticipation of Washington’s visit to Newport, the members of America’s oldest Jewish congregation prepared a letter welcoming Washington for presentation to him at a public event on the morning of August 18.
 The letter was authorized by the congregation’s board and signed by its president, Moses Seixas.
 It is Washington’s magnificent letter responding to Seixas that that has become famous as one of the classic statements of religious toleration in America.

-The congregation’s letter to Washington is not so well known, although the most prominent line in Washington’s letter is an echo of the congregation’s letter to Washington.
+The congregation’s letter to Washington is not so well known, although the most prominent line in Washington’s letter echoes that letter.
 By far the most striking feature of the congregation’s letter is its expression of sheer gratitude to Washington himself and to America for the freedom and equal rights the congregants had attained as American citizens.
 Here is the congregation’s letter:

 Permit the children of the stock of Abraham to approach you with the most cordial affection and esteem for your person and merits ~~ and to join with our fellow citizens in welcoming you to NewPort.